Non-Hermitian Floquet Topological Matter -- A Review

 \section{Abstract}

-Non-Hermitian Floquet topological phases appear in systems described by time-periodic non-Hermitian Hamiltonians.
-This review presents a sum-up of our studies on non-Hermitian Floquet topological matter in one and two spatial dimensions.
-After a brief overview of the literature, we introduce our theoretical framework for the study of non-Hermitian Floquet systems and the topological characterization of non-Hermitian Floquet bands.
-Based on our theories, we describe typical examples of non-Hermitian Floquet topological insulators, superconductors and quasicrystals with a focus on their topological invariants, bulk-edge correspondences, non-Hermitian skin effects, dynamical properties and localization transitions.
-We conclude this review by summarizing our main discoveries and discussing potential future directions.
+The past few years have witnessed a surge of interest in non-Hermitian Floquet topological matters due to their exotic properties resulting from the interplay between driving fields and non-Hermiticity.
+The present review sums up our studies on non-Hermitian Floquet topological matters in one and two spatial dimensions.
+We first give a bird's-eye view of the literature for clarifying the physical significance of non-Hermitian Floquet systems.
+We then introduce, in a pedagogical manner, a number of useful tools tailored for the study of non-Hermitian Floquet systems and their topological properties.
+With the aid of these tools, we present typical examples of non-Hermitian Floquet topological insulators, superconductors, and quasicrystals, with a focus on their topological invariants, bulk-edge correspondences, non-Hermitian skin effects, dynamical properties, and localization transitions.
+We conclude this review by summarizing our main findings and presenting our vision of future directions.

 {}

 {}

 {}